What is sex trafficking?

 How can I get involved in fighting human trafficking?

 There are many organizations, non-profit and governmental, that are addressing human trafficking.
 Depending on your strengths and interests, you can fight trafficking from many angles.
 Mentoring and investing in youth is an effective way to both prevent human trafficking and help those who are healing.
 Putting together care packages for victims recently rescued by law enforcement is another way to join the effort.
 Financial contributions are always welcome and are a necessary part of successfully fighting this illicit industry.
-There are many creative ways to contribute and we would love to hear your ideas - contact us!
-We often utilize the skills and gifts of interns and volunteers; email us and let us know how you think you can add to our efforts.
-Please, fill out the volunteer questionnaire here.
+There are many creative ways to contribute and we would love to hear your ideas - contact us, and learn more about how to get involved with Restore Corps here.

 What is Restore Corps doing to fight human trafficking?